rstout/basic_dao/README.md

 Account owners can query their account balance by calling `account_balance` and transfer tokens to other accounts by calling `transfer`.
 Anyone can call `list_accounts` to view all accounts.

-Account owners can also submit proposals by calling `submit_proposal`.
+Account owners can submit proposals by calling `submit_proposal`.
 A proposal specifies a canister, method and arguments for this method.
 Account owners can cast votes (either `Yes` or `No`) on a proposal by calling `vote`.
 The amount of votes cast is equal to amount of tokens the account owner has.
 If enough `Yes` votes are cast, `basic_dao` will execute the proposal by calling the proposal's given method with the given args against the given